-SDS Caregiver Fact Sheet #3- Absence and Back-Up Plan
+SDS Employee Fact Sheet #3- Absence and Back-Up Plan

-Caregivers are hired to provide day-to-day support that the person is unable to do for themselves.
+SDS Employees and Direct Support Professional are hired to provide day-to-day support that the person is unable to do for themselves.

 Providing care for someone is a very important job.
-A caregiver must be trustworthy and dependable.
+A Direct Support Professional must be trustworthy and dependable.

-If the caregiver is unable to work at the scheduled time, he/she must let the person know as soon as possible so the person can figure out how the care will be provided.
+If the employee is unable to work at the scheduled time, he/she must let the person know as soon as possible.
+Depending on the support need, a previously determined back up plan will be used - under no circumstances should the person be left without resources (especially if it means the person is left in bed or unable to obtain meals/nutrition).